stkhwu/steve-coding-exercise/spring-boot-example/DataModifyingViaJpa/DataModifyingViaJpa.md

 - `@Modifying`
 	: Required when the query include INSERT, UPDATE, DELETE, and DDL statements.
 - `@Transactional`
-	: Required when you want to modify the data.
+	: Required when you try to modify the data.

 _Repository Demo Syntex:_
 ```java